skhalidmahmud/From-Banglish-word-original-Bangla-word-finding/README.md

   - [x] Check and matching generate text with database data:
     - If match: then return Bangla word.
   - [x] Add this data in B2B database and exit.

+## Rules for splitting data:

+  - [x] Get data in a for loop:
+    - if next array is empty: then split it and store it.
+    - if current letter is vowel and next letter also, then add it.
+    - if current letter is vowel and next letter consonant, then split it and add next array.
+    - if current letter is consonant and next letter also, then add it.
+    - if current letter is consonant and next letter vowel, then split it and add next array.
+  - [x] then can we get a array like:
+    - arr[] = "moumita" / "sabbir"
+    - then, sArr[] = 'm', 'ou', 'm', 'i', 't', 'a' / 's', 'a', 'bb', 'i', 'r'.
+  - [x] successfully done split process for BANGLISH words.

 ## About database or dataset:

   - Banglish to Bangla dataset: this is a CSV file and here have data like:
     - Banglish,Bangla
     - amar,আমার